Introduction

 Protein-calorie malnutrition () is when the body does not receive enough protein and calories to maintain proper health and functioning.
 It is common among terminally ill patients due to numerous factors, such as reduced appetite, difficulty eating, and a weakened immune system.
 As the body loses its ability to absorb nutrients, the patient becomes more vulnerable to and other complications.

-Protein-calorie malnutrition (PCM) can be an admitted terminal for hospice, and, like many disease processes, it can stand by itself or be a part of a mixture of diseases as to why a loved one becomes extremely sick.
+Protein-calorie malnutrition (PCM) can be an admitted terminal diagnosis for hospice, and, like many disease processes, it can stand by itself or be a part of a mixture of diseases as to why a loved one becomes extremely sick.

 Recognizing the Symptoms